As the BIC U.S. family, we value making decisions together.

 3. The 2018 Manual of Doctrine and Government of the BIC U.S. was approved as presented.

-4. Additions to the Articles of Faith and Doctrine in the first paragraph below (bold) were approved and will be brought to 2020 General Assembly for final approval as changes to the Articles of Faith and Doctrine require approval at two consecutive General Assemblies; in the second paragraph, the additions (bold) were struck:
+4. Proposed additions to the Articles of Faith and Doctrine in the first paragraph below (bold) were approved and will be brought to 2020 General Assembly for final approval as changes to the Articles of Faith and Doctrine require approval at two consecutive General Assemblies; in the second paragraph, the additions (strikeout) were not approved:

 “As Brethren in Christ, we trace our beginnings from a group known as the River Brethren, which originated about 1778 in Lancaster County, Pennsylvania.
 Our forebearers stood in the stream of historic Christianity mediated through the Protestant Reformation, especially the Radical Reformation.
 They bore witness to the beliefs that set them apart by formulating a Confession of Faith.
 The first confessional statement of about 1780 and others that followed reflect the Pietistic and Anabaptist influences that have shaped our doctrinal understandings.
 Some 100 years later the Brethren in Christ adopted aspects of Wesleyan thought, which were incorporated into subsequent doctrinal statements.